 - be in good health and have a medical exam, if needed,

-- not plan to work for an employer on the list of ineligible employers,
+- not plan to work for an employer listed with the status “ineligible” on the list of employers who failed to comply with the conditions,

 - not have worked in Canada for one or more periods that total four years after April 1, 2011 (with some exceptions), and